Chicagoland Speedway: NASCAR

 NASCAR racing at Chicagoland Speedway in 2012.
 From 2001 to 2019, the NASCAR Cup Series raced at the facility annually.

-Chicagoland Speedway is scheduled to host an annual NASCAR weekend highlighted by a NASCAR Cup Series race starting in 2026; the first race at the facility since 2019.
+Chicagoland Speedway is scheduled to host an annual NASCAR weekend highlighted by the NASCAR Cup Series' eero 400 starting in 2026; the first race at the facility since 2019.
 The track is also scheduled to host a NASCAR O'Reilly Auto Parts Series race.
 Chicagoland Speedway formerly hosted a NASCAR Truck Series race last known as the Camping World 225 alongside another standalone NASCAR O'Reilly Series race last known as the Owens Corning AttiCat 300.

 IndyCar Series

 From 2001 to 2010, Chicagoland Speedway hosted one annual IndyCar Series weekend: the Peak Antifreeze Indy 300.
 In 2006, the race was moved to become the season finale of the IndyCar season.
 The move lasted for three seasons; in 2009, the season finale was switched for the Homestead–Miami Speedway.
 The race was dropped after the 2010 season.